jjdelorme/ContosoUniversity/README.md

 ## Refactor

-We'll now need to make some manual changes to get the application to compile.
+We'll now need to make some manual changes to get the application to succesfully build under .NET 5.
 At this point many developers choose to switch to [Visual Studio Code](https://code.visualstudio.com/) which is much lighter weight and a rich, open source IDE for developing in .NET Core.
 You can of course continue to use Visual Studio if you choose.

 ### Remove App_Start\\\*.* and Global.asax*